-Petlog is the one we use and is by far the biggest and is maintained in the UK by The Kennel Club and are by far the biggest.
+Petlog is the one we use, they are maintained in the UK by The Kennel Club and are by far the biggest.
 Petlog operate 24/7, are based in Aylesbury and are Founding members of the of the European Pet Network, which means that if you lose your pet in mainland Europe you still have a very good chance of being reunited with it.
 Petlog also run and promote National Microchipping Month every June.

 What is the fee for life-long registration onto Petlog?

-The registration fee is generally part of the price of the microchip.
+The fee for basic Petlog registration is generally part of the price of the microchip.
 Depending on how the Implanter registers the pet onto the Petlog database they pay as little as £1.25 (+ VAT) per pet for life-long registration.
 There are no extra fees payable ontop of this unless a change of keeper details or keepership is required.

 Are there any further charges for my pet to remain on the Petlog database?

 No!
 Once your pet is registered with Petlog, there are no further fees to pay - UNLESS you need to amend your details - see above.
-Amendments to the Petlog database (such as moving address or pet ownership) on the ‘basic’ service will incur a small fee, however this is a one off payment that upgrades you to the Petlog Premium service.
+Amendments to the Petlog database (such as moving address or changes to keepership) on the ‘basic’ service will incur a fee, however this is a one off payment that upgrades you to the Petlog Premium service.
 Once upgraded, changes to keepership details, amongst other benefits, are free of charge for the lifetime of the animal whilst it is in your care.

 What is Petlog Premium?

 Petlog Premium is a Lost and Found service.
-If you have upgraded to Petlog Premium then you will be entitled to a whole host of benefits including: 30-mile radius alert of where your pet went missing, download of lost pet posters, addition of 2nd carer/holiday information, collar tags, SMS text direct to database if your pet goes missing and much more:- Please visit their website: www.petlogpremium.org.uk
+If you have upgraded to Petlog Premium then you will be entitled to a whole host of benefits including: 30-mile radius alert of where your pet went missing, download of lost pet posters, addition of 2nd carer/holiday information, collar tags, SMS text direct to database if your pet goes missing and much more.
+For more information visit Petlog's website.

 I have lost my pet – what should I do?